- Proof Testing (unless otherwise specified on the Tandemloc drawings):

 SERVICE TEMPERATURES OF TANDEMLOC LIFT DEVICES

 All lift devices and slings sold by Tandemloc are made in conformance to ASME B30.20 (below the hook lifting Devices) and ASME B30.9 (slings) unless otherwise noted.
-These specifications require the user to perform a pre-lift equipment inspection and limit the amount of impact and shock loading to minimal.
+These specifications require the user to perform a pre-lift equipment inspection and limit the amount of impact and shock loading to a minimum.
 This is of extreme importance especially when the service temperature goes below 35°F, and increasingly important with each degree lower.
 On this basis, the Tandemloc standard equipment is useable in temperatures of 150°F down to 25°F. (Temperature range per ASME BTH-1).

-The user has the option of purchasing ASME B30.20 below the hook lifting devices, made for arctic service (reducing the minimum temperature from 25°F to a range of minus 20°F - minus 50°F.) These devices may be made from special steels which are produced to withstand Charpy impact tests made as low as minus 50°F, however it may not be possible for certain design styles and working load limits, as materials may not be readily available.
-The user must still avoid impact and shock loading and perform the careful pre-lift inspection noted above, but will have an extra margin of safety.
-The high temperature limit is 150°F.
+The user has the option of purchasing ASME B30.20 below the hook lifting devices, made for arctic service (reducing the minimum temperature from 25°F to a range of minus 20°F - minus 50°F.) These devices may be made from special steels which are produced to withstand Charpy impact tests made as low as minus 50°F, however, it may not be possible for certain design styles and working load limits, as materials may not be readily available.
+The user must still avoid impact and shock loading and perform the careful pre-lift inspection noted above but will have an extra margin of safety.
+The high-temperature limit is 150°F.

-Cold Temperature Considerations and Below the Hook Lifting Products
+Cold Temperature Considerations and Below-the-Hook Lifting Products

 In order for cold temperatures to reduce the safety of a steel lifting product, there must be a sufficiently sudden and substantial impact load applied (or vibration loads), along with a sudden change in material volume in highly stressed areas, through a given piece of lifting equipment.
 This sudden change of volume is more commonly referred to as a stress riser.
 These can be in the form of a notch, crack(s), or thin wall attached to a thick wall, for example.
 ASME B30.20 expressly forbids the end user from applying impact or shock loads to lifting equipment certified under that specification.
-Without both a suddenly applied load, and a stress riser, cold temperatures will have no effect on the safety of a given lifting product.
-In fact the safety factor to yield will go up.
+Without both a suddenly applied load and a stress riser, cold temperatures will have no effect on the safety of a given lifting product.
+In fact, the safety factor to yield will go up.
 A stress riser without impact loading (or vibration) will not be more likely to cause failure in cold temperatures, nor will impact loads without a stress riser be more likely to cause failure in cold temperatures.
 Tandemloc lifting products are designed with at least a 3:1 factor of safety to yield, and that safety factor already considers any stress risers in the system. (all lifting products should be checked for cracks on a regular basis.)
-Slowly applied forces such as should be encountered during a lift under asme B30.20 will not cause stress risers to lead to failure more readily in cold temperatures.
-In fact since the yield strength Is increased in cold temperatures, the product will have a greater factor of safety under static or slowly applied loads.
+Slowly applied forces such as should be encountered during a lift under ASME B30.20 will not cause stress risers to lead to failure more readily in cold temperatures.
+In fact, since the yield strength Is increased in cold temperatures, the product will have a greater factor of safety under static or slowly applied loads.

-If impact (or substantial vibration) loads are unavoidable in your lift, and the design of the lifting product has stress risers in high stressed areas, cold temperature materials could be part of the solution for your lifting product.
+If impact (or substantial vibration) loads are unavoidable in your lift, and the design of the lifting product has stress risers in high-stressed areas, cold-temperature materials could be part of the solution for your lifting product.
 However, it should be remembered that impact loading is not covered under the ASME B30.20 specification, and therefore a different specification may be required for your lifter, which should consider dynamic loading.